 Because of the weight distribution of passengers and a high center of gravity, these vehicles are more difficult to control.
 They require longer stopping distances and are more susceptible to rollover accidents than the average vehicle.

-Operators of high-capacity vans can reduce the likelihood of a serious accident by instituting safety procedures and providing additional training for drivers.
-The National Safety Council provides a list of state-certified defensive driving programs.
+Operators of high-capacity vans can reduce the likelihood of a serious accident by instituting safety procedures and providing additional training for drivers by having them complete state-certified defensive driving programs.

 Driver Qualifications and Training